-Use the code SCARLETTROSE for a 15% discount on orders over $10!
+Use the Code: SCARLETTROSE for 15% off on orders over $10!

 August 31, 2017

 Welcome to the Samantha font tutorial!
 Here you will find all of the training you need to start using the Samantha font.
 This is one of the most beautiful fonts around.
 It offers so much flexibility; opening up a world of possibilities in your designs!

 I cannot recommend this font enough!
 The Samantha font is truly unique in how stylish and varied the glyphs are.
 I've spent literally hours searching for the "perfect" glyph.
 You can fine-tune your designs to perfection.

 There are a lot of Samantha tips I have learned along the way doing my own designs, and I am going to share my favorite ones with you.
 The following will walk you through how to install the font, how to find the "perfect" glyphs, and how to use implement the font in an actual design project.

 The pricing of the Samantha Upright Pro font can vary.
 I recommend going to MightyDeals.com and purchasing the font through them.

 When I bought it was for only $17!
 It was regularly $75, so it was is a great deal!